elimc/ZenburnX/README.md

 If you are not used to cloning repositories in GitHub, download the archive called `ZenburnX.zip`.
 Now you must select the archive in NetBeans.
 Go to `Tools => Options => Font & Colors => Import => Browse...` Select the `All` button and then `OK`. **WARNING!** Make sure your work is saved before importing the theme.
 NetBeans will automatically restart to apply changes and you will lose any unsaved work.

 If you download the entire git repository called `ZenburnX-master`, you will not be able to import this into NetBeans.
-There is a .zip file inside that zip file.
+There is a .zip file inside that .zip file.
 It is called `ZenburnX.zip`.
-This is the file that you need to download.
+This is the file that you need to import into **NetBeans**.

 Changelog
 ---------